Nava Raipur: Sports

 Shaheed Veer Narayan Singh International Cricket Stadium is a recently constructed cricket stadium in the city.
 It was opened in 2008, and has a capacity to handle 65,000 spectators.
 It is the second largest cricket stadium in India and the fourth largest cricket stadium in the world by seating capacity.

 The stadium was home ground for two matches for the Indian Premier League (IPL) team, Delhi Daredevils, during the 2013, 2015 and 2016 events.

 The stadium hosted a half marathon, with the theme "Let Us Run" on 16 December 2012 to mark Vijay Diwas.

+Culture

+Chhattisgarh is known for its rich cultural heritage, which includes folk music, dance, festivals, and traditional crafts.

+Folk music and dance: Chhattisgarh has many folk dances and music styles, including the famous Pandwani, a musical narration of the Mahabharata.
+Other dances include Raut Nacha, Panthi, Soowa, Paika, Chaitra Peram, Saila, Bagh, Osbara, and Disari.

+Festivals: Chhattisgarh celebrates many festivals, including Chakradhar Samaroh, Sirpur Mahotsav, Rajim Kumbh, and Bastar Lokotsav.

+Traditional crafts: Chhattisgarh has many traditional art and crafts.

+Ornaments: Traditional ornaments include kardhan, phully, painjna, bidhu, tora, and maldar.